XpiritCommunityEvents/HOL/migration.md

 This will run the tool with the options you specified in the `.env.local` file.

 The output of this audit run will result in a set of files that got generated to become the future action workflows and a summary page that contains the output of the audit.
 Here you can see how the migration will happen and how successful it will be.
-Note not everything will be migrated and manual fixes are needed to succeed.
+Note that not everything will be migrated and manual fixes are needed to succeed.

 Inspect the file `audit_summary.md` and look at the results of the audit migration

 # Execute the migration

 Now we are going to migrate one of the successful pipelines.
-For this we need to make changes to the .env.local. file or pass in the arguments at the command line.
+For this we need to make changes to the `.env.local.` file or pass in the arguments at the command line.
-Make changes to the .env.local. file and add the following parameters to the file:
+Make changes to the `.env.local.` file and add the following parameters to the file:

 ```
 GITHUB_ACCESS_TOKEN=<your github token here>
 GITHUB_INSTANCE_URL=https://github.com
 ```

-Now we can run the command line and need to pass it the pipeline command.
+Now, we can run the command line and need to pass it the pipeline command.
 This command also requires to pass in a --target-url, which is the GitHub repo you are targeting.
 This is the location https://github.com/Microsoft-Bootcamp/&lt;your-repo-name&gt;.
 You also need the pipeline id of the Azure DevOps pipeline.
-You can fin this in the URL of the Azure DevOps project the moment you browse to the pipeline details.
-See the picture below where to find it:
+You can find this in the URL of the Azure DevOps project the moment you browse to the pipeline details.
+Refer to the screenshot below where to find it:

 ![finding the pipeline id](images/pipeline-id.png)

 Then we can run the following command to execute the migration:
-> valet migrate azure-devops pipeline --target-url https://github.com/Microsoft-Bootcamp/your-repo-name; --pipeline-id ###number from azdo pipeline###
+> valet migrate azure-devops pipeline --target-url https://github.com/Microsoft-Bootcamp/your-repo-name; --pipeline-id ###number from AzDo pipeline###

 You will find the following results: